From Unsupervised to Few-shot Graph Anomaly Detection: A Multi-scale Contrastive Learning Approach: Related Works

 \subsection{Graph Anomaly Detection}

 Anomaly detection is a conventional data mining problem aiming to identify anomalous data samples that deviate significantly from others \cite{gad_survey_ma2021comprehensive}.
 Compared to detecting anomalies from text/image data \cite{deepsad_ruff2019deep}, anomaly detection on graphs is often more challenging since the correlations among nodes should be also considered when measuring the abnormality of samples.
 To tackle the challenge, some traditional solutions use shallow mechanisms like ego-network analysis (e.g., AMEN\cite{amen_perozzi2016scalable}), residual analysis (e.g., Radar\cite{radar_li2017radar}), and CUR decomposition (e.g., ANOMALOUS \cite{anomalous_peng2018anomalous}) to model the anomalous patterns in graph data.
 Recently, deep learning becomes increasingly popular for graph anomaly detection \cite{gad_survey_ma2021comprehensive}.
 As an example of unsupervised methods, DOMINANT \cite{dominant_ding2019deep} employs a graph autoencoder model to reconstruct attribute and structural information of graphs, and the reconstruction errors are leveraged to measure node-level abnormality.
 CoLA \cite{cola_liu2021anomaly} considers a contrastive learning model that models abnormal patterns via learning node-subgraph agreements.
 Among semi-supervised methods, SemiGNN \cite{semignn_wang2019semi} is a representative method that leverages hierarchical attention to learn from multi-view graphs for fraud detection.
 GDN \cite{gdn_ding2021few} adopts a deviation loss to train GNN for few-shot node anomaly detection.
 Apart from the aforementioned methods for attributed graphs, some recent works also target to identity anomalies from dynamic graphs \cite{dyn_gad_wang2019detecting,taddy_liu2021anomaly}.
+Most recently, from the graph-level perspective, there has been research on detecting anomalies with the out-of-distribution techniques \cite{liu2024towards,shen2024optimizing, wang2024unifying}.